MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Get-MgApplicationTokenLifetimePolicy.md

 ## SYNOPSIS
 List the tokenLifetimePolicy objects that are assigned to an application.
 Only one object is returned in the collection because only one tokenLifetimePolicy can be assigned to an application.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaApplicationTokenLifetimePolicy](/powershell/module/Microsoft.Graph.Beta.Applications/Get-MgBetaApplicationTokenLifetimePolicy?view=graph-powershell-beta)

 ## SYNTAX